-To protect children who may be vulnerable to radicalisation the organisation sees this as part of a wider safeguarding duty and is similar in nature to protecting children form other harms (e.g drugs, gangs, neglect, sexual exploitation) whether these come from the within their family or are the product of outside influences.
+In order to protect children who may be vulnerable to radicalisation the organisation sees this as part of a wider safeguarding duty and is similar in nature to protecting children form other harms (e.g. drugs, gangs, neglect, sexual exploitation) whether these come from the within their family or are the product of outside influences.